Robertson: Budget 2019 more like a company 'annual report'

 "Two, 2.5 per cent [GDP] growth is above trend, certainly above where other OECD nations are but it wasn't where we were," he says.

-"We're keeping an eye on that and calibrating that but the principal of fiscal responsibility will remain important.

 "The fundamentals of the New Zealand economy are in a good place.
-We have low unemployment, relatively low levels of public debt, a forecast surplus in the Government accounts," he says.
+We have low unemployment, relatively low levels of public debt, a forecast surplus in the government accounts.

 "We always have to balance where we are in the economic cycle.
 People will see on Budget day where we have landed."